maximum80/rikkyo/presentation/slide.md

 ## Ending
-Note:
+Note: 80分程度<br>
-My grand father has gone when I
+(Let me talk about my grandfather.)
+My grandfather has gone when I just started to work.
+So I tried to find something for keepsake in my granpa house. and I found this

 <!-- .slide: data-background="assets/images/granpa.jpg" data-background-size="auto 100%"-->
 # A strong will <!-- .element: class="fragment" data-fragment-index="1" -->
 # brings advance<!-- .element: class="fragment" data-fragment-index="2" -->
 Note:
+I found this calligraphy sheet over 10 or more written by him.
+He seemed write this phrase again and again.
+I felt that perhaps it might be his most valuable phrase.
 If it says in English